-- 3.161 Schools may open their gymnasiums or facilities for recreational activities to students or other persons who reside in or outside their district, under the following conditions: - a) A variety of recreational activities are available during the course of the year. - b) There is no coaching or instruction in the skills and techniques in any sport at any time. - c) Participation is voluntary and is not required directly or indirectly for membership on a high school squad. - d) Comparable opportunities are afforded to all participants.
+3.161 Schools may open their facilities, including off-site facilities that are used during particular athletic seasons, for recreational activities to students or other persons who reside in or outside their district, under the following conditions:

+- a) A variety of recreational activities are available during the course of the year. - b) There is no coaching or instruction in the skills and techniques in any sport at any time. - c) Participation is voluntary and is not required directly or indirectly for membership on a high school squad. - d) Comparable opportunities are afforded to all participants.